-Preliminary Oral Examination:
+Preliminary Written Examination:

-The Preliminary Oral Examination is conducted by the student's dissertation committee and is a defense of the student's dissertation proposal.
+The Preliminary Written Examination is conducted by the student's dissertation committee as a depth exam.
 Passing this exam satisfies requirements for Ph.D.
 Candidacy.
 Failure on the examination may result in dismissal from the doctoral program.
 The student's Advisory Committee may permit one re-examination.
-At least one full semester must elapse before the re-examination.
 Failure on the second attempt will result in dismissal from the doctoral program.